est. 3-5 min read

 Followed by rounds of continuous iteration

-Dynery is Trofimo's customer-facing digital dining app for foodies to explore, dine-in, socialize, and coordinate group dining events.
+Trofimo's customer-facing digital dining app Dynery is a place for foodies to explore independent food & beverage businesses to dine-in, socialize, and coordinate group dining events.

-From data and user feedback, I identified that the previous onboarding flow was complicated and unintuitive, causing high dropping off rate.
+From data and user feedback, I identified that the previous onboarding flow was unintuitive, causing high dropping off rate for new users.

 Previous onboarding flow in the MVP